planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 When viewing data with a thematic style a legend is very helpful.
-We’ll now add a legend to our map of cities.
+We'll now add a legend to our map of cities.

     Edit the existing Network Link for the Countries by right-clicking on the entry in the Places list and selecting Properties.
 This will return you to the original dialog where the Network Link was created.